 “Christian water baptism is an outward symbol that the one being baptized has made a complete, unreserved, and unconditional dedication through Jesus Christ to do the will of Jehovah God.”

-So, no baby baptisms as a baby cannot dedicate himself or herself to god or any religion.
+So, baby baptisms are not allowed by them, as a baby cannot dedicate himself or herself to god.
 However, very young children of Jehovah’s Witnesses are not only baptized into the religion, but JW parents are being counseled more and more to “encourage” their children toward baptism at a young age.
 How is this a personal dedication to god if you’re only getting baptized to get your parents off your back?

 The danger of this step, and this is something that non-JWs must understand, is that if a person is baptized as one of Jehovah’s Witnesses and is then later disfellowshipped (excommunicated), they are completely shunned by everyone they know, including family.
 This can happen even to “young ones,” as was brought out in a public discourse at their 2013 District Conventions.